 Asset Quality Score

-Bankrate uses this test to determine the effect of troubled assets, such as unpaid mortgages, on the credit union's capitalization and allocated loan loss reserves.
+In this test, Bankrate tries to estimate the effect of problem assets, such as past-due loans, on the credit union's capitalization and allocated loan loss reserves.

-A credit union with lots of these types of assets could eventually have to use capital to absorb losses, diminishing its cushion of equity.
-Many of those assets are also likely to be in non-accrual status and no longer earning interest for the credit union, resulting in lower earnings and potentially more risk of a failure in the future.
+A credit union with lots of these types of assets may eventually be required to use capital to absorb losses, reducing its buffer of equity.
+Many of those assets are also likely to be in non-accrual status and thus aren't earning money, pushing down earnings and increasing the chances of a future failure.

-H M S A EMPLOYEES scored 40 out of a possible 40 points on Bankrate's asset quality test, exceeding the national average of 38.15.
+On Bankrate's test of asset quality, H M S A EMPLOYEES scored 40 out of a possible 40 points, exceeding the national average of 38.09 points.